whai362/PVT/README.md

+## News
+- (21/06/2020) Code of PVTv2 is released!
+Better classification/detection performance than Swin.

 # Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions

 This repository contains PyTorch evaluation code, training code and pretrained models for PVT (Pyramid Vision Transformer).